William & Sarah Biddle

 - Owen Biddle (1737-1799) son of John Biddle (1707-1789) was a clockmaker, astronomer, member of the American Philosophical Society, and member of the Pennsylvania Constitutional Convention.
 In June 1777, he was appointed Deputy Commissioner of Forage under his brother Clement and was charged with finding supplies for the revolutionary forces.
 In 1794, he was a founder of Westtown School in Chester County, Pennsylvania.

 - Edward Biddle (1738-1779) served in the provincial forces during the French and Indian War.
 He later practiced law in Reading and was a member of the First Continental Congress and speaker of the Pennsylvania Assembly.
+In 1779, he was appointed to the committee to introduce a bill to abolish slavery in the state, but died before it passed the following year.

 Colonel Clement Biddle

-- Colonel Clement Biddle (1740-1814) fought in the Battle of Brandywine, was quartermaster general and a close advisor to General George Washington.
-His admiration for the General was such that he named one of his sons George Washington Biddle.
+- Colonel Clement Biddle (1740-1814) fought in the Battle of Brandywine, was quartermaster general, and a close advisor to General George Washington.
+His admiration for the general was such that he named one of his sons George Washington Biddle.

 Captain Nicholas Biddle